mmpleu/mmpleu/README.md

 Hi, I’m Maciej Maczka (@mmpleu).
-I’m interested in Data Engineering.
+I’m interested in Data Engineering and Data Science.
-I’m currently learning 'Git and GitHub'.
+I was learning 'Git and GitHub', but something else, probably more useful, distracted me for some time.
-I’m looking to collaborate in acquiring skills and knowledge.
+Now, I intend to continue in acquiring skills and knowledge.
 How to reach me?
 By email: mmpleu@gmail.com

 <!---